corda/samples/cordapp-upgrades/README.md

 3. Run the network (`build/nodes/runnodes`).
 In order to issue obligations between nodes, the contract attachment must be present in the attachment store of each node (if this isn't the case, then an error will be hit when sending a transaction with a version of the contract the node doesn't recognise).
-To put a copy of each contract version in the network in each node's attachment store, run `./gradlew runAttachmentLoading`.
+To put a copy of each contract version in the network in each node's attachment store, run `./gradlew loadAttachments`.

  4. Check that obligations can be issued between nodes (again, `./gradlew issueBetweenNodes` can be used).
 It is instructive to show that obligations can still be freely transferred between nodes running different contract versions